-

 - No more than 50% of the hours in a full flight simulator.

-- Up to 40% of them in a flight training device, an advanced aviation training device, or a combination of the two.
+- Up to 40% of your hours can be in a flight training device, an advanced aviation training device, or a combination of the two.

 - Up to 50% of the required flight time when using a combination of the three.